Jrenzet/Jrenzet/README.md

 ### Hi there! 👋 My name is Julian Renzetti.

-### I’m entering my second year at UBC in the Bachelor of Computer Science second degree program.
+### I’m currently studying at UBC in the Bachelor of Computer Science second degree program.
 My first degree was in commerce and I have a background in finance.

 ### I enjoy learning new technologies, running, playing basketball, golfing, and discovering new music.